 This Vegan Mashed Cauliflower has all the feels of a big bowl of mashed potatoes, which is perfect for any autumn dinner.
 Can we talk for a quick second about roasted garlic?
 Roasted garlic has to be one of the best flavours out there.
 I’m a big fan.
 It is so delicious and adds that extra goodness to any dish.
 The best news, there is a whole head of roasted garlic in this cauliflower mash and no one is mad about it.

 I’m a huge mashed potato fan and have been known to douse my mashed potatoes in a lot of ketchup.
 Judging eyes may look at me in disgust, but I think it’s pretty yummy.
-With this roasted garlic mashed cauliflower, there is zero need for ketchup, which is saying a lot because you now know my feelings towards ketchup.
-The combination of roasted garlic, vegan butter, and thyme create a certain savoury goodness that melts in your mouth one bite at a time.
-There is no heaviness after enjoying this mashed cauliflower, it is light, comforting and flavour packed.
+With this vegan cauliflower mash, there is zero need for ketchup, which is saying a lot because you now know my feelings towards ketchup.
+The combination of roasted garlic, vegan butter, and thyme in this recipe create a certain savoury goodness that melts in your mouth one bite at a time.
+This dish uses simple ingredients that pack in lots of flavours.
+There is no heaviness after enjoying this vegan cauliflower recipe, it is light, comforting and flavour packed.

 Canadian Thanksgiving is this weekend.
 One of the aspects of being a vegetarian that I’ve enjoyed most is the versatility of holiday meals.
+There are a lot of fun vegan cauliflower recipes out there, that mimic holiday favourites, like this mash.
 Growing up, we always had turkey, mashed potatoes, broccoli and usually a salad for Thanksgiving and Christmas dinner.
 I guess that’s what makes a tradition, and I look back on it with very fond memories.
 But since changing my eating ways it’s been kind of fun to play around with what Thanksgiving looks like to me.

 a vegan thanksgiving